Keynecta/keynecta.com/content/services/online-osha-training.md

       ### Personalized Training

-      Work with the trainer to center training around your organization's unique needs.
-Understand how the rules apply to your operations and how that may play a role in your organization's trajectory.
+      Work with the trainer to center interactive training around your organization's unique needs.
+Understand how the rules apply to your operations and how that may play a role in your organization's plan.
     button:
       enabled: true
       button_url: /contact/